Featured Reviews Sample Library Reviews

 Looking deeper into the content, we can see that Spitfire Symphonic Strings has the largest amount of patches of all three main libraries.
 The string section’s long articulation patches are beautifully recorded and show Spitfire’s dedication to offering a truly cinematic-oriented sound.
 From Normale, Flautando, to Con Sordino, the sampled articulations represent an excellent palette of different techniques and textures to choose from.

 A lot of these textures are, in fact, very relevant in today’s music for media.
 Our favorites among these textural patches include the Con Sordino Blend, Flautando, Harmonics, and Super Sul Tasto.
 Most of these patches offer several dynamic layers, as to be expected.
 Where appropriate, you have access to two to three vibrato layers, ranging from non-vib to molto vib.
-Half-note and whole-note Trills as well as Tremolos are also sampled all across the string sections.
+Half-note and whole-note Trills as well as Tremolos have also been sampled all across the string sections.

 The string section’s short articulations are numerous and include Spiccatos, Short Brushed, Pizzicato, Short CS, and more.
 They are distributed coherently across all the sections.
 The different Brushed Shorts and Pizzicati are particularly beautiful and really show the quality of the hall in their lush release tails.